 "Male behavior is so elementary.
 All About Adam could be done as a short."--Joseph L. Mankiewicz

 All about Eve won the Best Picture Oscar in 1950.
 Mankiewicz won both for writing and directing, as he had in 1949 with A Letter to Three Wives.
 No one else has ever matched that feat.
-The film got 14 Academy Award nominations, a record not equaled until Titanic.
+The film got 14 Academy Award nominations, the only other films to do that are Titanic. and in 2016, La La Land.
 The Academy Awards must figure in any discussion of this film, but the Oscars are often the result of politics and popularity more than merit.
 The Best Actor of 1950 was Jose Ferrer in Cyrano de Bergerac, a comparatively uninteresting prestige film of the kind so often favored by Academy voters.
 And, DeMille's lavish Samson and Delilah with Victor Mature and Hedy Lamarr was box office champ, easily outgrossing Eve, Sunset Boulevard, The Third Man, Adam's Rib, The Asphalt Jungle, and Father of the Bride, films that are considered classics today.

 Joseph L. Mankiewicz

 All About Eve was adapted from a brief 3 /12 page story, "The Wisdom of Eve" by Mary Orr, and published in Cosmopolitan magazine (which is different from the current magazine with the same name).
 Orr had been told a story by "The Garbo of the Stage," Elisabeth Bergner, about an ambitious fan (Bergner called her "that terrible girl") who had insinuated herself into her life.
 Mankiewicz's adaption uses the story's cynical tone, but all the dialogue and most of the characters are his.